School Field Trips: Every Child Outside

 preK – 3rd

 Students will learn about the journey from egg to chick to chicken through observation, demonstration and hands-on investigation.
-They will spend time observing and interacting with the chickens in the yard, see where the hens lay their eggs, meet a baby chick, and examine the parts of an egg.
+They will spend time observing and interacting with our chickens in the poultry yard, see where the hens lay their eggs, meet a baby chick, and examine the parts of an egg.

 spring only